 Integration is a process that enables a newcomer to achieve an “equal footing with the native population in terms of functioning in society,” … “particularly through meaningful socioeconomic inclusion.”
 (Jacobs and Rea 2007)

-Assimilation demands the abandonment of home customs, language, and heritage to protect the native community from any discomfort stemming from obvious differences than their norm.
+Assimilation demands the abandonment of home customs, language, and heritage to protect the native community from any discomfort stemming from obvious differences from their norm.

-Most often, the process of integrating takes years and is complex in nature.
-From learning the language and customs, to establishing home and livelihood, the most successful integration is a two-way street requiring “adaptation on the part of the newcomer but also by the host society.
-Favell 2001).
+The process of integrating takes years and is complex in nature.
+The most successful integration has a long-term wholesome effect as a two-way street requiring “adaptation on the part of the newcomer but also by the host society (Favell 2001).
+It results in “self-actualization” of each individual and in stronger, more diverse, and better flourishing economies and communities.

 TSOS Community Programs provide opportunities to participate in local refugee integration through: